phpactor/phpactor/doc/reference/configuration.rst

 Enable or disable the ``scf_class`` completor.

-Brute force completion for class names (not recommended)
+Brute force completion for class names (not recommended).

 **Default**: ``true``